DavidAnderson684/WP-Optimize/readme.txt

 **Translators are welcome to send their Translated Files to be included.**
-Existing translators should join [GitHub](https://github.com/ruhanirabin/WP-Optimize) to submit their translations too.
+Existing translators should join [Translation Utility](http://wp-managed.com/projects/wp-optimize) to submit their translations.

-[Download the RAW .POT file](https://raw.githubusercontent.com/ruhanirabin/WP-Optimize/master/languages/wp-optimize.pot).
-This is for the translators, who wants to translate to new language.
+You must have an account in order to edit translation - [Get the free account here](http://wp-managed.com/wp-login.php?action=register).

-You can **Email translations to plugins(at)ruhanirabin.com**
+Once you get your account password in your email [Log in here to edit language](http://wp-managed.com/login?redirect_to=http%3A%2F%2Fwp-managed.com%2Fprojects%2Fwp-optimize)

 **WP-Optimize Translators:**